Restoration Advisory Opinion (amicus)

 Amendment 4 Advisory Opinion (ongoing)

-In November 2018, Floridians passed Amendment 4, which restored the right to vote to people with felony convictions who have completed “all terms of sentence.”
-Earlier this year, the Florida Legislature enacted SB 7066 which, in part, requires felons who seek voting rights restoration to pay some, but not all, costs and fees assessed against them.
+In November 2018, Floridians passed the Voting Rights Restoration Amendment, known as Amendment 4, which restored the right to vote to people with felony convictions who have completed “all terms of sentence.”
+Seven months later, the Florida Legislature enacted SB 7066 which, in part, requires felons who seek voting rights restoration to pay some, but not all, costs and fees assessed against them.
 The brief filed today by the Center and Cohen Milstein focuses on this aspect of the law and argues it violates the Florida Constitution, because costs and fees are not “terms of sentence.”

 Fair Elections Center's Brief on the Amendment 4 Advisory Opinion (9.18.19)